 The basic skills in network marketing are prospecting, inviting, selling, closing, launching new reps, and promoting events.
 Very few people JOIN our industry with these skills already in place.
 It will take most people working their business part-time 12 to 36-months to truly master these skills.
-You can earn while you learn, but you will never make the big money until you really know what you are doing.
+Yes, you can earn while you learn, but you will never make the big money until you really know what you are doing.

 Sadly, very few people stick around long enough to master these basic skills.
 Instead, they try the business for one to three months and then say it didn’t work.
-On the other hand, I’ve never met a top earner or successful rep who hadn’t put in the time and mastered these basic network marketing skills.
+On the other hand, I’ve never met one top earner or successful rep who hadn’t put in the time and mastered these basic network marketing skills.

 Reason # 2: No Leads

 Leads are the lifeblood of EVERY business.
 Without leads, you won’t be in business very long.
 More importantly, you need qualified leads for your network marketing business.

 Although there are many different ways to get leads, the best way to get leads is to generate your own leads.
 If you have a constant flow of 2-10 new leads coming into your business daily, you will position yourself for long-term success in your business.